 Toasted Pecan Snowball Cookies are likely to quickly become your favorite cookie for any occasion

 - 1 cup (2 sticks, 8 ounces, 227 grams) unsalted butter, room temperature

 - 1/3 cup (1.33 ounces, 38 grams) confectioners' sugar

 - 1 Tablespoon water

 - 2 cups (10 ounces, 283 grams) all-purpose flour

 - 1 1/2 cups (6 ounces, 170 grams) chopped pecans toasted (See Tip 1)

 - Additional confectioners' sugar for dusting about 2 cups

 - Preheat oven to 350° F.

-- In a large bowl, beat butter until creamy.
-Add ⅓ cup confectioners sugar and beat until fluffy.
-Add vanilla extract and water; blend well.
+In a large bowl, beat butter, confectioners' sugar, vanilla extract and water until fluffy, about a minute.
 Add flour and stir until well blended.
 Stir in pecans.

-- Form into small balls (no larger than the diameter of a penny - the smaller the balls, the better the cookies).
-Place on an ungreased cookie sheet.
+Form into small balls (no larger than the diameter of a penny - the smaller the balls, the better the cookies).
+Place on an ungreased baking sheet.
 Bake for 25 minutes or until golden brown.

 - Yield: 13 to 14 dozen.